Constitution of the Gustavus Adolphus College

 - To limit other extra-curricular activities to such extent that he/she may perform the duties of the office effectively and efficiently during the term of office.

 - To select the executives of the Executive Board for the upcoming year as a non-returner.

 - To define the responsibilities and approve the programs and policies of the Board.

 - To create and abolish committees in accordance with the Executive Board agreement.

 - To declare a vacancy on the Executive Board for a member who fails to carry out the respective duties of his or her position on the Executive Board.

 - To amend this constitution with a two-thirds majority vote of the Executive Board members that are present.

-- Upon installation in the Spring, the Executive Board shall define their goals and responsibilities for the following year.
+- At the fall and spring retreat, the Executive Board shall define their goals and responsibilities for the following year.

 - To actively participate in the recruitment and training of committee members.

 - To make the student body aware of their powers and duties.